starwards/colyseus-events/README.md

 ...and so on.
 ### adding and removing elements in collections
-when adding or removing elements in a collection (ArraySchema or MapSchema), an event will be also be emitted.
+when adding or removing elements in a collection (ArraySchema, MapSchema, CollectionSchema, or SetSchema), an event will be also be emitted.
 The name of the event will be the [JSON-pointer](https://github.com/janl/node-jsonpointer) describing the location of the **container**.
 The event value will be a ["add"](https://jsonpatch.com/#add) or ["remove"](https://jsonpatch.com/#remove) JSON Patch corresponding with the change. the `path` in the event value will point to the location of the **element** that was added or removed.
 For example:
  - when the server executes: `room.numbersArray.push(1)` an event named `'/numbersArray'` will be triggered with value `{ op: 'add', path: '/numbersArray/0', value: 1 }`
  - when the server executes: `room.numbersArray.pop()` an event named `'/numbersArray'` will be triggered with value `{ op: 'remove', path: '/numbersArray/0' }`
  - when the server executes: `room.mapNumbers.set('F00', 1)` an event named `'/mapNumbers'` will be triggered with value `{ op: 'add', path: '/mapNumbers/F00', value: 1 }`
  - when the server executes: `room.mapNumbers.delete('F00')` an event named `'/mapNumbers'` will be triggered with value `{ op: 'remove', path: '/mapNumbers/F00' }`
+ - when the server executes: `room.numbersCollection.add(1)` an event named `'/numbersCollection'` will be triggered with value `{ op: 'add', path: '/numbersCollection/0', value: 1 }`
+ - when the server executes: `room.numbersSet.add(1)` an event named `'/numbersSet'` will be triggered with value `{ op: 'add', path: '/numbersSet/0', value: 1 }`

 ...and so on.